 The Santa Justa Lift, also called Carmo Lift, is an elevator, or lift.
 The Ascensor de Santa Justa, street elevator, which connects two parts of the city by taking passengers from Baixa with the higher Largo do Carmo (Carmo Square) district which is 45 meters higher.

-Church of Santa Engrácia is a 17th-century monument in located in the Alfama neighborhood of Lisbon.
+Church of Santa Engrácia is a 17th-century monument is located in the Alfama neighbourhood of Lisbon.
 Originally a church, in the 20th century it was converted into the National Pantheon, in which important Portuguese personalities are buried.